greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TEXT_SEARCH_DICTIONARY.html.md

 ## <a id="section4"></a>Parameters

-`name`
+name
 :   The name \(optionally schema-qualified\) of an existing text search dictionary.

-`option`
+option
 :   The name of a template-specific option to be set for this dictionary.

-`value`
+value
 :   The new value to use for a template-specific option.
 If the equal sign and value are omitted, then any previous setting for the option is removed from the dictionary, allowing the default to be used.

-`new\_name`
+new\_name
 :   The new name of the text search dictionary.

-`new\_owner`
+new\_owner
 :   The new owner of the text search dictionary.

-`new\_schema`
+new\_schema
 :   The new schema for the text search dictionary.

 Template-specific options can appear in any order.

 ## <a id="section5"></a>Examples

-The following example command changes the stopword list for a Snowball-based dictionary.
+The following example command changes the stop word list for a Snowball-based dictionary.
 Other parameters remain unchanged.

 ```
 ALTER TEXT SEARCH DICTIONARY my_dict ( StopWords = newrussian );
 ```

-The following example command changes the language option to `dutch`, and removes the stopword option entirely.
+The following example command changes the language option to `dutch`, and removes the stop word option entirely:

 ```
 ALTER TEXT SEARCH DICTIONARY my_dict ( language = dutch, StopWords );
 ```

-The following example command "updates" the dictionary's definition without actually changing anything.
+The following example command "updates" the dictionary's definition without actually changing anything:

 ```
 ALTER TEXT SEARCH DICTIONARY my_dict ( dummy );
 ```

-\(The reason this works is that the option removal code doesn't complain if there is no such option.\) This trick is useful when changing configuration files for the dictionary: the ALTER will force existing database sessions to re-read the configuration files, which otherwise they would never do if they had read them earlier.
+\(The reason this works is that the option removal code doesn't complain if there is no such option.\) This trick is useful when changing configuration files for the dictionary: the `ALTER` will force existing database sessions to re-read the configuration files, which they would otherwise never do if they had read them earlier.

 ## <a id="section6"></a>Compatibility